kriszzy01/tandem-trivia/README.md

     An application that displays trivia questions with multiple-choice answers to select from.

 ## Complexties to look out for
+    * Each round provides randomly shuffled set of 10 questions.

     * Multi-choice answers shuffle positions randomly.
 Be quick when choosing options.

     * If you fail a question, random (sometimes harsh) comments are accompanied by the correct answer.